Free Speech & The Bible

 So, let’s define and explore freedom of speech and what the Bible has to say.

 Defining Freedom of Speech

 Webster’s dictionary defines freedom of speech as “the right to express facts and opinions subject only to reasonable limitations.”
-In America, this right is enshrined in the Constitution and guaranteed by the 1st and 14th amendments.
+This right is enshrined in the Constitution and guaranteed by the 1st and 14th amendments in America.